Skip to content

 Immaculate Constellation Report (SD003, 12 pages)

 Michael Shellenberger submitted a report describing a multi-year internal investigation into UAP, Technologies of Unknown Origin (TUO), and Non-Human Intelligence (NHI).
-The report was cleared for open publication by the Department of State, Bureau of Global Public Affairs, on 6 September 2023 and reviewed by the Department of Defence Office of Prepublication and Security Review (DOPSR).
+The report was cleared for open publication by the Department of State, Bureau of Global Public Affairs, on 6 September 2023 and reviewed by the Department of Defense Office of Prepublication and Security Review (DOPSR).
 It organises evidence into seven categories: an unacknowledged SAP (uSAP), imagery intelligence (IMINT), human intelligence (HUMINT), signals intelligence (SIGINT), USG bureaucratic records, USG historical records, and other sensitive sources.
 The report describes specific military encounters catalogued within the programme, including CENTCOM footage of metallic orb formations skimming the ocean surface, fast movers transiting sensitive coastal facilities, and INDOPACOM infrared imagery of equilateral-triangle UAP hovering above vessels in the Pacific.

 Supplementary Document (SD004, 21 pages, DOPSR Cleared)